-Value Description all A value of 'all' means that all matching objects must satisfy data requirements for a test to evaluate to true. at least one A value of 'at least one' means that at least one matching object must satisfies the data requirements for a test to evaluate to true. none exist A value of 'none exists' means that a test evaluates to true if no matching object exists that satisfy the data requirements. only one A value of 'only one' means that a test evaluates to true if one, and only one, matching object satisfies the data requirements.
+Value Description all A value of 'all' means that a test returns true if a matching object exists and that all matching objects satisfy the data requirements for a test to evaluate to true. at least one A value of 'at least one' means that a test returns true if a matching object exists and at least one matching object must satisfies the data requirements for a test to evaluate to true. none exist A value of 'none exists' means that a test evaluates to true if no matching object exists that satisfy the data requirements. only one A value of 'only one' means that a test evaluates to true if a matching object exists and if one, and only one, matching object satisfies the data requirements.